juanjoDiaz/serverless-plugin-warmup/README.md

 WarmUp plugin uses 3 lifecycles hooks:

 * `warmup:addWamers:addWamers`: This is where the warmers are added to the service.
-It runs `after:package:initialize`.
+It runs `before:package:createDeploymentArtifacts`.
 * `warmup:cleanupTempDir:cleanup`: This is where the warmers' temp folders are removed.
 It runs `after:package:createDeploymentArtifacts`.
 * `warmup:prewarm:start`: This is where the warmers are invoked.
 It runs `after:deploy:deploy` or when running the command `serverless warmup prewarm`.
 * `warmup:prewarm:end`: This is after the warmers are invoked.